Connectivity of soft random geometric graphs: Connectivity: The case of small plambda

-\allco For any graph $G$, let $L_2(G)$ denote the order of its second-largest component, i.e. the second largest of the orders of its components; if $G$ is connected, set $L_2(G)=0$.
-Given connection functions $(\phi_\la)_{\la >0}$, let $p_\la$ and $r_\la$ be given by \eq{plrldef}.
-In this section we prove the following result: \begin{prop} \lbl{Poconnthm} Suppose $(\la(n))_{n \in \N}$ is an increasing $(0,\infty)$-valued sequence that tends to $\infty$ as $n \to \infty$, and for some $\eta \in (0,1]$ and $\alpha \in (0,\infty)$, $(\phi_\la)_{\la >0}$ is a collection of connection functions in $\Phi_{d,\eta}$ such that as $\la \to \infty$ along the sequence $(\la(n))$ we have \eq{prcond0}.
-Assume for some $\eps >0$ that $p_\la = O(\la^{-\eps})$.
-Then as $\la \to \infty$ along the same sequence, \bean \Pr \left[ L_2 (G_{\phi_\la}(\Po_\la)) > 1 \right] \to 0. \eean \end{prop} It is immediate from Theorem \ref{Poissecthm} and Proposition \ref{Poconnthm} that under the hypotheses of Proposition \ref{Poconnthm}, we have a Poissonized version of \eq{eq1c}, namely $ P[ G_{\phi_\la}(\Po_\la) \in \K ] \to e^{- \alpha}. $ Our strategy of proof of Proposition \ref{Poconnthm} is as follows.
-First we shall rule out `small components' of order between 2 and $n^{\eps/2}$ using the Mecke formula.
-Then we shall rule out the possibility of more than one `large component' by a `sprinkling' argument.
+It is immediate from Theorem~\ref{Poissecthm} and Proposition~\ref{Poconnthm} that under the hypotheses of Proposition~\ref{Poconnthm}, we have a Poissonized version of (\ref{eq1c}), namely $ P[ G_{\phi_\la}(\Po_\la) \in\K] \to e^{- \alpha}$.
+Our strategy of proof of Proposition~\ref{Poconnthm} is as follows.
+First we shall rule out ``small components'' of order between 2 and $n^{\eps/2}$ using the Mecke formula.
+Then we shall rule out the possibility of more than one ``large component'' by a ``sprinkling'' argument.
 That is, we add the edges in two stages, and even though we make the number of edges added in the second stage rather small, with high probability there are enough of them to connect together any two distinct large components arising from the first stage.

+Given $n \in\N$ and $p \in[0,1]$, let $G(n,p)$ denote the {Erd\H{o}s--R\'enyi }random graph on $n$ vertices, that is, the random subgraph of the complete graph on $n$ vertices, obtained by including each possible edge independently with probability $p$.
+Our proof of Proposition~\ref{Poconnthm} uses a lemma on large deviations for the giant component of $G(n,p)$.